rayguna/NoTes/README.md

 3. Test using the command `rake sample data` in the terminal.

 4. At the start of the file, make sure to destroy existing tables and reset the indices.
 Pick 5 random topics for each user from a list without replacement to make sure each user has exactly 5 topics and not less due to duplication.
+5. Created datasets and saved into *.txt file.
+Exported datssets on local computer via github desktop.
+On codespaces, pull dataset with the command `git pull`.

 # Appendix: